iterate-ch/docs/cyberduck/browser.md

 :width: 300px
 ```

+### Deleting Files and Folders

+Some protocols support the trashing of files instead of permanently deleting them.
+This feature is enabled by default.
+It can be enabled using a [hidden configuration option](preferences.md#hidden-configuration-options).

+	browser.delete.trash=false

+This is supported for the following protocol: [Google Drive](../protocols/google_drive.md).
 ### Create a Symbolic Link

 Choose *File → New Symbolic Link...* to create a symbolic link.
 This is supported on UNIX systems with a [SFTP](../protocols/sftp.md) connection and some [FTP](../protocols/ftp.md) with `SITE SYMLINK` extension.